There’s California Gold in Them Thar Vaults

 The songs don’t have the swampy sound that CCR is known for but are a combination of roots rock and melodic blues.
 In other words, it’s a straight-ahead 70s sound-sounding rock album with outstanding guitar by David Vega and Mike O’Neill.

-Among the standout songs are the jammy “Purple Mountains,” with Whitlock’s organ bringing a bluesy, soulful touch to the the tender ballad, “I’d Rather Keep You As a Friend.”
+Among the standout songs are the jammy “Purple Mountains,” with Whitlock’s organ bringing a bluesy, soulful touch to the song and the tender ballad, “I’d Rather Keep You As a Friend.”

 For reasons no one knows, California Gold was somehow lost in the vaults.
 But better late than never.
 “It’s about time, I’m really glad that it’s out,” Clifford said.